Zillode/OSCeleton-KinectSDK/README.md

     f: Z coordinate of joint in real world coordinates (centimers)
     f: confidence value in interval [0.0, 1.0]
 	d: timestamp in milliseconds since launch

+Note: the Y coordinate is inverted compared to the default KinectSDK to be compatible with OpenNI.

 ### Face message - message with the coordinates of a face event:
 The messages will have the following format: